-In the 1940’s, botanists noticed unique natural ecosystems found in and around Cedars of Lebanon State Park and Forest.
+In the 1940s, botanists noticed unique natural ecosystems found in and around Cedars of Lebanon State Park and Forest.
 These areas are natural rock gardens called cedar glades.
 The presence of glades is due to limestone rock coming so close to the surface of the ground that it causes the soil to be thin or absent.
-What little soil is there builds up along cracks and potholes in the limestone slab.
+The small amount of soil that does exist along the cracks and potholes in the limestone slab, has been built up over many years.
 Water and surface temperatures vary so much throughout the year that a harsh, desert-like, inhospitable habitat is created with its own unique plant community.
 Nineteen rare and endangered species of plants grow profusely here and nowhere else in the world.

 Eight miles of hiking trails meander through the cedar forests and glades.
 There are four trails in the park where you may catch a glimpse of fox, deer, squirrel, rabbits and turkey throughout the park.
 Picnicking is another popular activity.
 All picnic tables are equipped with grills and there are also 11 picnic shelters located throughout the park.
 Three of the picnic shelters can be reserved for a fee.